Zinostick/alx-system_engineering-devops/0x01-shell_permissions/README.md

-creating an empty file hello
+adding execute permission to the owner of the file hello